AdoriZahard/hi3er/docs/index.md

 !!! danger
     Ai-Chan needs S Rank as a bare minimum to be usable in ER.
 SS will improve her a bit, however her strength is largely tied to being 4/4.
 What this means is that she has a horrible downscalability, and you can expect this to be made **really clear** once this current shilling weather is gone.
 If your Ai-Chan does not have even a Pri Chakram to use, and your Stigmas aren't her Idol Set, do not expect her to perform very well.

->   Boss to be chosen: Andrius, then Elysia (to booli her) or Vill-V
+>   Boss to be chosen: Husk Mysticism, then Elysia (to booli her) or Vill-V

 ####<p align="center">Setup</p>